Who are we?

 We will not sell or rent your information to third parties.

-We may pass your data to trusted service providers, such as personalised email services, website/ app developers and accountants for the purposes of completing tasks and providing services to you on our behalf.
+We may pass your data to trusted service providers and consultants, such as research collaborators, personalised email services, website/ app developers and accountants for the purposes of research, completing tasks and providing services to you on our behalf.
 When we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 If we stop using their services, your data held by them will be deleted or anonymised.

 If you do not want us to keep contacting you with news, updates and/or promotional messages, you can unsubscribe from our mailing list by emailing us directly (firstname.lastname@example.org) or through the ‘Unsubscribe’ button at the bottom of our emails.